Amtrak Northeast Corridor

 The Perryville station was remodeled around 2000 or so, and looks really nice.

-Contained is a nice waiting room, and on the north end, a small museum and HO layout.
+Contained within is a nice waiting room, and on the north end, a small museum and HO layout.

 There has been much talk lately of replacing the Susquehanna River bridge, but